flowr-analysis/flowr/wiki/Query API.md

                 - **type** [required] _The type of the query._ (string)
                     Only allows: 'project'
                 - **withDf** [optional] _Whether to include Dataflow information in the result._ (boolean)
-            - _Inspects the loaded signature database(s): loaded databases, a package, a function, or wildcard matches (optionally filtered by parameter name or required-parameter count)._ (object)
+            - _Inspects the loaded signature database(s): loaded databases, a package, a function, or wildcard matches (optionally filtered by parameter name or required-parameter count).
+Names no database records are answered from flowR's own built-in configuration instead and marked as such._ (object)
                 - **type** [required] _The type of the query._ (string)
                     Only allows: 'signature'
                 - **package** [optional] _The package to inspect (glob wildcards allowed); omit for a summary of the loaded databases._ (string)